 Executive Summary

 The City of Toronto is facing growing challenges related to housing affordability and stability, increasing the need for municipal supports that help residents remain housed.
 Housing instability disproportionately impacts Indigenous peoples, Black residents, seniors, 2SLGBTQ+ youth, and other equity-deserving communities.
 According to the HousingTO update, nearly 50% of Toronto households are renters, and 40% of these households live in unaffordable housing.
-These trends underscore the need for a dedicated strategy to support renters and advance the City’s housing objectives.
+These trends highlight the need for a dedicated strategy to support renters and advance the City’s housing objectives.

 The City of Toronto is undertaking the development of a Renter Action Strategy to strengthen housing stability and renter outcomes across the city.
-As foundational research, this jurisdictional scan reviews any existing standalone Renters Strategies and Housing Action Plans across the Canada, United States of America (USA), and Europe focusing on tenant protections, anti-displacement and the preservation of existing housing stock to inform the potential development of the strategy.
+As foundational research, this jurisdictional scan reviews any existing standalone Renters Strategies and Housing Action Plans across the Canada, and United States of America (USA),focusing on tenant protections, anti-displacement and the preservation of existing housing stock to inform the potential development of the strategy.
+This scan is not exhaustive, and their may be additional jurisdictions with renter-focused strategies.

-Based on the findings, all jurisdictions build out a renter’s strategy as a portion of a broader housing or city plan.
-The strategies often include core themes that centre the goals and frame the initiatives.
-Tenant protections are consistently a layered approach using mechanisms such as, right to counsel, just cause evictions, and tenant supports as a focal point to preserve tenancies.
+This scan may not be exhaustive (i.e., may not capture all jurisdictions with housing strategies, renter-focused or anti-displacement action plans) and was not confirmed with representatives from the jurisdictions listed.
+Based on the findings, all included jurisdictions build out a renter’s strategy as a portion of a broader housing or city plan.
+The strategies often include core themes that centre the goals, frame the initiatives and outlining investment or creation of tenant-focused polices and programs.
+Tenant protections are consistently a layered approach using mechanisms such as, right to counsel, just cause evictions, and tenant supports as a focal point to sustain housing.